What Is a Key Performance Indicator?

 - Understand shortcomings of the safety program; and

-- Evaluate non-safety elements of operations that are very important so the SMS program (ROI, quality management, etc.).
+- Evaluate important operational non-SMS elements (ROI, quality management, etc.).

-As you can see, KPIs are an SMS programs immune system.
+As you can see, KPIs are an SMS' monitoring system.
 They help ensure that safety isn’t compromised. and allow management to focus on what is truly important to the organization, even when these factors are not directly related to SMS performance.